This topic area covers statistics and information relating to breastfeeding in Hull including local strategic need and service provision.

 Compared with benchmark

-Breastfeeding prevalence at 6-8 weeks after birth - current method (Persons 6-8 weeks)
+Breastfeeding prevalence at 6 to 8 weeks - current method (Persons 6-8 weeks)

 Period